-- Current Grade Point Average (GPA) of 3.00 or higher. - Entrance examination scores: (must be less than five years old) See each degree program for specific requirements: - Two completed recommendation forms, submitted electronically (one must be from a CNU faculty member in the major).
+- Current Grade Point Average (GPA) of 3.00 or higher. - Entrance examination scores: See each degree program for specific requirements - Two completed recommendation forms, submitted electronically (one must be from a CNU faculty member in the major).

 There is a specific recommendation form for MS applicants and a specific recommendation form for MAT applicants.